opendocsg/slw-judgments-backfill/2010_SGHC_250/report.md

 _Banking_ – _Performance bond_

 [LawNet Editorial Note: The plaintiff's (a) application for leave to appeal in Originating Summons No 1082 of 2010 was granted; and (b) appeals in Civil Appeals Nos 158 and 159 of 2010 were dismissed, by the Court of Appeal on 29 April 2011.
-See [2011] SGCA 20.]
+See <span class="citation">[2011] SGCA 20</span>.]

 26 August 2010 Judgment reserved.